Now – An Intraocular Lens That Can Help You Get Rid of Reading Glasses

 And the latest improvement in IOL technology may allow you to throw away your reading glasses after cataract surgery.

-The new TECNIS Symfony lens is designed especially to treat presbyopia, or the inability of the eye, as it ages, to see close objects.
+The new TECNIS Symfony lens is designed specially to treat presbyopia, or the inability of the eye, as it ages, to see close objects.
 By the time most people are in their 40s, their eyes begin to lose their ability focus on near objects, necessitating the need for reading glasses.
-But with the new Symfony lens, the ophthalmologists with MidWest Eye Center can turn back the clock, giving you the ability to read and do other close-vision tasks without dependence on readers readers lenses.
+But with the new Symfony lens, the ophthalmologists with MidWest Eye Center can turn back the clock, giving you the ability to read and do other close-vision tasks without dependence on readers’ lenses.

 Cataract surgery will give you clearer vision.
 Cataract surgery with a premium IOL like Symfony will give you additional advantages with your new vision.